 Under CCP 377.30, the representative of the deceased’s estate may file a survival action.
 In many cases, this representative is a successor-in-interest named in the deceased’s will or trust.
 While this is sometimes a family member of the deceased, it may also be a close friend, lawyer, or financial manager.
 However, survival actions may only be filed if the deceased didn’t immediately die from their injuries.

-Recoverable Damages in California Survival Action
+Recoverable Damages in a Survival Action Claim

-Despite these limitations, there are several economic damages that a representative may pursue in a survival action, including but not limited to:
+There are several economic damages that a representative may pursue in a survival action, including but not limited to:

 - Medical bills for the treatment of the deceased before their death;